Measuring tape with flexible tape ruler for measuring and marking

 - Keeps its shape while using it

 The carpenter’s square is used to measure and mark perpendicular lines, for instance, if you want to saw a plank or board at a right angle.
-You can also use it to check whether an angle is straight (90 ).
+You can also use it to check whether an angle is straight (90°).
 The carpenter’s square is robust, sturdy and keeps its shape.
-The ruler is 30 cm long and indicates centimeters and millimeters.
+The ruler is 12” long.

 ToolKid carpenter’s pencil